ksylvan/scidvspc/README.md

   -v $XAUTHORITY:/tmp/xauth -v $HOME:$HOME \
   -v /tmp/.X11-unix:/tmp/.X11-unix kayvan/scidvspc
 ```
-The image includes the latest scidvspc and
-stockfish (at `/usr/games/stockfish`)

 Mapping `$HOME` into the container will make
 the `~/.scidvspc/` directory and configuration files